Chateau de Chinon, Indre-et-Loire visitors guide

 History of Chateau Chinon

-The English King Henry II built much of Chinon castle in the 12th century to serve as an important regional control centre - he was also the Count of Anjou.
-It is a very extensive building, almost 500 metres long and 100 metres wide, with the interior divided into three parts: the Fort Saint-Georges, the Chateau de Milieu and the Fort du Coudray.
+The English King Henry II built much of Chinon castle in the 12th century to serve as an important regional control centre: he was also the Count of Anjou.
+Including the defensive walls it is a very extensive building, almost 500 metres long and 100 metres wide, with the interior divided into three parts: the Fort Saint-Georges, the Chateau de Milieu and the Fort du Coudray.

 The Fort de Coudray was further enhanced in the 13th century with the addition of a cylindrical keep after a long siege by French King Philippe Auguste had regained the territory for the French.

-Later, in the 16th century, the castle was used as a prison but then fell into abandon - a state that was to last for two hundred years.
-The revival in the fortunes of Chateau Chinon started with Napoleon III, who renovated part of the castle, and its recognition as a French historic monument in 1840.
+In the 16th century the castle was used as a prison but was then abandoned, a state that was to last for two hundred years.
+The revival in the fortunes of Chateau Chinon started with Napoleon III, who renovated part of the castle, and its subsequent recognition as a French historic monument in 1840.

 The transformation continued in the 20th century as the importance of the castle was recognised - it is now in the control of Chinon town and a major regional visitor attraction, although we can only try to imagine what the castle was like at in its heyday, since a great deal of the original castle buildings are no longer standing.